 I was just thinking all this while as to what to do when this lady on the lower berth sensed my need.
 I guess mums across the world have hearts full of love.
 This kind mum asked me if I would like to have tea as well.

 I thanked her and said I would get it by myself.
-However she kept insisted that I stay put, while she sent her daughter, who would have been barely 10 yrs old, to get me a cup too.
+However, she kept insisting that I stay put, while she sent her daughter, who would have been barely 10 yrs old, to get me a cup too.

 The little child rushed and brought me a steaming cup of chai, handing it over to me with a wide smile and twinkling eyes.
 I gestured and asked the woman how much I had to pay, she smiled warmly and said “nothing”.